Specifying 316L And Other Medical-Grade Stainless Steel

 Penta Precision is ISO 9001:2015 accredited for quality assurance.
 Our experienced engineers can help you to solve your design and engineering issues before they become expensive and time-consuming.

-Depend on Penta to maintain quality and consistency through validated processes:
+Depend on Penta to maintain quality and consistency through our three core values: